HBesso31/LiquidFenix/README.md

 Assets:  Each project will specify if required any type of asset for its success.
 Either way if not requested any user can directly contact the team to offer and negotiate its token-related value.
 Some examples of asset sharing are patents, equipment and real estate.

-Tasks: This type of contribution is possible in each of the project’s life cycle and is presented in any of the following forms as bounties1:
+Tasks: This type of contribution is possible in each of the project’s life cycle and is presented in any of the following forms as bounties:

 Open to members: